 Ranch of land baron Lucky Baldwin

-Pioneer Elias Jackson “Lucky” Baldwin grew up in Indiana
+Pioneer Elias Jackson “Lucky” Baldwin grew up in Indiana, but made it big in California

 The educational facilities offered are gratifying in the highest degree.
 In addition to Throop Polytechnic Institute, the city has seventeen public schools, with over one hundred teachers; two business colleges, and a number of private schools.